 Now, it is time to categorise them into a clear document to ensure it makes sense and the solution will combine well with business (a.k.a.
 Requirement Analysis).
 Later Mark and Bob will use requirements in Business Cases to get senior management approvals.

 Mark needs to consider two major types of business requirements:

 What Are General Business Requirements?

-General requirements are dealing with things like branding, safety legislation or internal policies.
-Some great example would look like this:
+General requirements deal with things like branding, safety legislation or internal policies.
+Some great examples would look like this:

 - Legislative Compliance

 Let’s look at what our business analyst, Mark, added for our Two Wheels bicycle company as part of each type.

 The EU has strict regulations on the health and safety of products.
 Therefore, the business must comply with statutory requirements for electric bicycles defined by EU legal bodies to avoid fines.

 Project Constraints: General Business Requirements

 As the project operates in the business environment, the business will have specific limitations.